Low BMI Life Insurance Cover For Underweight People

 Two other factors also influence this.
 Many of these are age-gated as well.
 To use The Exeter as an example, the limit is a BMI of 51 for anyone under 44; for ages 45-59, it’s 53, and for anyone over 60, it’s 41.

-The older you are, the more likely your BMI is to impact your health, which in turn increases the risk to the insurance provider.
+The older you are, the more likely your BMI is to affect your health, increasing the risk to the insurance provider.

 The second factor is other health conditions.
 For example, if you have a high BMI and have also been diagnosed with diabetes, you will likely find it harder to get life insurance coverage, and if you do, it will be more expensive.

-In a sense, you can consider BMI status to be a multiplier on other health conditions and statuses that would be either good or bad on the actuarial tables.
+In a sense, you can consider BMI status a multiplier on other health conditions and statuses that would be either good or bad on the actuarial tables.

 Is Life Insurance Worthwhile if You’re Overweight or Obese?